rectorphp/getrector-com/resources/docs/levels.md

 Only five files?
 We can do that in a day.
 We create a pull request, get a review, and merge.
 The next day, we can continue with level 1.
 You get the idea.

-## Dead Code and Code Quality Level
+## Dead Code, Code Quality and Coding Style Levels

 Are you done with the type level and reached [99 % type coverage](https://github.com/tomasVotruba/type-coverage)?
-It's time to move on to dead code removal and improve code quality.
+It's time to move on to dead code removal and to improve code quality and coding style.

 Again, we avoid full-blown prepared set, and make use of level methods: